alvwjya/HackQuack_App_314/README.md

 ## Instructions - How to run HACKQUACK Tradies App

+Download the code or clone the repository (2 repositories prefer, 1 for Front End, 1 for Back End)

 Open the code in the Visual Studio Code

 Run the Back End